-Advanced Strokes and Maneuvers – Learn to fine tune your paddling with these strokes: Low Brace Turn, High Brace Turn, Stern Rudder, Bow Rudder, Sideslip (hanging Draw).
+Advanced Strokes – Learn to fine tune your paddling with these strokes: Low Brace Turn, High Brace Turn, Stern Rudder, Bow Rudder, Sideslip (hanging Draw).
 Draw on the Move, Sculling Draw.
 Basic knowledge of edging is a prerequisite for this class.

 Basics of Qajaq Building w/ Anders Thygesen – During this half-day class, Anders will cover the basic things that you need to know to build a skin on frame kayak but can’t get from a book.
 He will cover: kayak design, overall dimensions, hull shape and how to obtain beautiful lines; materials; steam bending; joinery and sewing.

 Getting Into Skin on Frame Qajaqs (open sessions) – Spend some time trying out the fleet qajaqs under the helpful guidance of a mentor.
 Learn the proper way to get into and out of a qajaq.
 Get the inside line on sand etiquette and launching.
 Try a tuilik on for size.
 Wet exits from a skin on frame qajaq are a little different to perform than from a hard-shelled kayak, so we will carefully go through that part with you and step you through the process.